21 Sights in Chemnitz, Germany (with Map and Images)

 Schlosskirche St.Marien Reinhard Höll / CC BY-SA 3.0

 The Chemnitz Castle Church is located in the Chemnitz district of Schloßchemnitz on the Schloßberg and is considered the most valuable building in the city.
-It is one of two churches in the parish of St. Peter's Castle in the Evangelical Lutheran Church of Saxony.
+It is one of two churches of the St. Petri Castle parish in the Evangelical Lutheran Church of Saxony.

 Wikipedia: Schloßkirche (Chemnitz) (DE)